Williamsrandrew86/SOL-data-project/README.md

      ![configtable](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/configtable.png)

    - Transformation
-     -Inner join the dataframes
+     - Inner join the dataframes
-     -Change -9999 to 'Null'
+     - Create two columns "Pass_Fail_(year)" that look at pass_rate and fill the column with the correct value that met the condition
-     -Create two columns "Pass_Fail_(year)" that look at pass_rate and fill the column with the correct value that met the condition
+     - If the score was below a 70 then it was considered a Fail, Pass if above 70 and Null if the data was missing

      ![sqlcode](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/sqlcode.png)